brucefan1983/NEP_CPU/README.md

 # The NEP-LAMMPS interface

-* Which versions of LAMMPS are supported?
-  No older than the 20220324 version: https://github.com/lammps/lammps/releases/tag/patch_24Mar2022
+* Applies to LAMMPS that is no older than the [20220324 version](https://github.com/lammps/lammps/releases/tag/patch_24Mar2022).

 * The NEP-LAMMPS interface consists of the following files:
   * `interface/lammps/install.sh`